postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 [![sso enable](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_AdminEnable1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_AdminEnable1.png)

 After configuring an SSO authentication for your Postman team, you can use the toggle option in Settings (as illustrated above) to turn on/off this SSO authentication.
-Click the orange circled button to turn on/off your SSO authentication system.
+Click the button (circled above) to turn on/off your SSO authentication system.
 This is a team-level option which will enable/disable SSO for the whole team.

 To configure a new authentication method, click **Add a new authentication method** button.